asashour/OpenSAML-sample-code/opensaml4-webprofile-demo/README.md

 * Building, singing and sending a AuthnRequest using HTTP Redirect binding
 * Parsing and verifying signatures on AuthnRequest
 * Sending a Response message using the Artifact binding
-* Encrypting and decryoting a Assertion
+* Encrypting and decrypting an Assertion

-## Runing the code
+## Running the code
 Clone the code, navigate to the folder for this sample and run:
 ```
 mvn tomcat:run